Firmdale Art Walks

-This summer, enjoy a private guided tour of Crosby Street Hotel's renowned art collection, which has been carefully curated by Firmdale Hotels' Co-owner and Creative Director, Kit Kemp.
+Art Walks have returned to New York City.
+Join us for a private guided tour of Crosby Street Hotel's renowned art collection, which has been carefully curated by Founder and Creative Director of Firmdale Hotels and Kit Kemp Design Studio, Kit Kemp.

-Kit Kemp’s passion for art is present within the interior design of all Firmdale Hotels in both London and New York; famous paintings and sculptures are juxtaposed beside pieces by up-and-coming artists.
-Crosby Street Hotel's collection includes Fernando Botero's iconic 12-foot cat sculpture, welcoming guests at the entrance of the hotel, a dramatic painting by Anselm Kiefer and Justine Smith's fabulous sculptural dogs.
+Kit Kemp’s passion for art is present within the design of all Firmdale Hotels in both London and New York; famous paintings and sculptures are juxtaposed beside pieces by up-and-coming artists.
+Crosby Street Hotel's iconic collection includes Fernando Botero's iconic 12-foot cat sculpture, welcoming guests at the entrance of the hotel, a dramatic painting by Anselm Kiefer and Justine Smith's unique sculptural dogs.

 79 Crosby Street, New York, NY 10012

 French artist Lyora Pissarro has been painting since the age of 4.
 Taught by her mother through a lineage passed down over five generations.
 Her work is both figurative, abstract and rooted in painting.
 Currently based between New York and London, Lyora completed her formal education at Hunter College in NYC, after doing her foundation year at the Rhode Island School of Design (RISD).